Seddryck/Expressif/README.md

 ## Quickstart

+Expressif provides a class named Expression to define a chain of functions to apply to a value.
+The class is expecting the textual representation of the chained functions in its constructor.

 ```csharp
 var expression = new Expression("lower");
 var result = expression.Evaluate("Nikola Tesla");
 Assert.That(result, Is.EqualTo("nikola tesla"));
 ```

-Some functions required arguments, you can specify them between the brackets after the function name.
-Note that literal textual values don't required quotes surronding the values.
+Some functions require parameters, you can specify them between the parenthesis following the function name.
+Note that literal textual values don’t required quotes surronding them.

 ```csharp
 var expression = new Expression("remove-chars(a)");